INDePeNDeNCE DaY 2026...

 August 2025 (Rushmore)

-Crazy Horse Mountain 2025 (I read Bury My Heart at Wounded Knee a few times when I was a kid.)
+Crazy Horse Mountain 2025 (I read Bury My Heart at Wounded Knee a few times when I was a kid.
+I have always been sympathetic to the plight of native Americans.
+Whenever possible I seek out their culture.
+Yet I do not say everyone in the US is living on stolen land.)

-July 2025 (You never forget what was important.
+Saratoga National Cemetery, July 2025-- (You never forget what was important.
 My parents taught me what it means to be an American.
 My Grandparents were immigrants and my Mom was an Immigrant, lawful immigrants.
 Both of them gladly served our country in the armed forces and in community activities).
 I visited them at their grave located in a memorial cemetery near Saratoga New York last July.
-It is no accident that both my parents are literally buried on the site of the Battle of Saratoga, many say a turning point in the revolutionary war.
+It is no accident that both my parents are literally buried on the site of the Battle of Saratoga, many say it was the turning point in the American revolutionary war.

 We all miss our parents.
 I miss mine dearly.
 Most of all, I miss them on the Fourth of July.